 FREE Guernsey history newsletter

 Don't miss our weekly update on Guernsey's fascinating history.
 We promise never to sell your data to anyone else, and there's a super-easy unsubscribe link on the bottom of each email so you can leave whenever you want.
-We'll also keep you up to date with our latest book releases and early-bird discounts.

 After several years with a voluntary police service, Guernsey hired its first paid constables.